 Madras, India » Entertainment » Festivals

-The most important festival of all is 'Pongal' which is celebrated over five days in January.
-April 14th is considered to be Tamil New Year's Day.
+The most important festival of all is Pongal which is celebrated over five days in January.
+April 14th is considered to be Tamil' New Year's Day.
 It signifies the commencing of the Tamil year.
 Chennaites celebrate almost all major religious festivals such as Deepavali, Eid and Christmas.

 Alike the national festivals - Independence Day and Republic Day and religious festivals - Diwali, Holi, Navaratri, Eid-ul-Fitr, Eid-ul-Adha, Muharrum, Birthday of Prophet Mohammed, Christmas, Easter, Good Friday etc. a large number of festivals and fairs are celebrated in Chennai throughout the year.
-Also, Chennaites celebrate festivals like Mamallapuram, Kanthuri, Pongal, Chennai Music and Dance Festival with great fervor in Chennai city.
-The floating festival in Mylapore is equally popular.
+Also, Chennaites celebrate festivals like Mamallapuram, Kanthuri, Pongal, Chennai Music and Dance Festival with great enthusiasm in Chennai city.
+The floating festival in Mylapore is equally famous.

 Pongal